Charles Nicholson, 1st Baronet: Sydney University

-Nicholson obtained donations to pay for the stained glass windows of the great hall between 1856 and 1859, himself subscribing £500.
-Queensland became a separate colony in 1859 and Nicholson was nominated a member of the legislative council.
-At the special request of the governor, Sir George Bowen, Nicholson undertook the office of president of the council for the first session of parliament.

 Return to England

-In 1862, Nicholson returned to England and in 1865 married Sarah Elizabeth Keightley.
-He never returned to Australia but kept his interest in it, and occasionally contributed papers relating to it to the journals of learned societies.

-In 1890, he was appointed to represent the interests of the Central Queensland separation league in London, and in connexion with this headed a deputation to Lord Knutsford.

-He was given the honorary degrees of D.C.L. by Oxford, and LL.D. by Cambridge and Edinburgh universities.
-He was knighted in 1852, and created a baronet in 1859.
 His eldest son, Charles Archibald Nicholson, the second baronet, became well known as an ecclesiastical architect (his achievements include the west front of St Anne's Cathedral, Belfast).
 His other sons were Archibald Keightley Nicholson, a stained-glass artist and Sir Sydney Hugo Nicholson, founder of the Royal School of Church Music.

 Death

 Nicholson died in England on 8 November 1903 shortly before his ninety-fifth birthday.